Amejia481/Associate-Android-Developer-Certification/README.md

 #### Testing and Debugging
+>Writing tests to verify that the application's logic and user interface are performing as expected, and executing those tests using the developer tools.
+Candidates should be able to analyze application crashes, and find common bugs such as layout errors and memory leaks.
+This includes working with the debuggers to step through application code and verify expected behavior.

 - Write and execute a local JVM unit test
   - Getting Started with Testing
     - [Android Developer Training][testing_and_debuggin_getting_started_testing]